girl-pointing-at-language-vs-dialect-speech-bubbles

 While a supply of already-available literature is certainly a criterion for choosing an “official language,” it also works the other way around.

-3. A Language Is Qualitatively Different from a Dialect
+3. Languages Are Qualitatively Different from Dialects

-If, on the other hand, you’d like to argue that the “elegance” of a language lies in its simplicity, then you’d be hard-pressed to defend the adoption of “difficult languages” like Mandarin Chinese, Hungarian or Thai for everyday use.
+If, on the other hand, you’d like to argue that the elegance of a language lies in its simplicity, then you’d be hard-pressed to defend the adoption of difficult languages like Mandarin Chinese, Hungarian or Thai for everyday use.

-So, who’s really to say what makes a “beautiful” language?
+So, who’s really to say what makes a beautiful language?
 And let’s not forget that there are dialects just as worthy as officially recognized languages.

 What’s the Difference Between a Dialect and an Accent?

-As a bonus, you might like to know the difference between a dialect and an accent.
+While we’re on the subject, you might like to know the difference between a dialect and an accent.
 Many confuse the two and often use them interchangeably.
 The good news is, the difference is a lot clearer here:

 An accent is a subset of a dialect.